 At Kenyon College, we are committed to helping students take responsibility for their education and learning, and we want them to enhance their abilities for self-reflection, self-reliance, and self-direction.

 We expect students to make their own decisions and manage their lives, owning their own successes and failures.
-In general, we support this philosophy by communicating directly with the student about their academic, co-curricular, and social standing.
-At the same time, we recognize that parents and guardians have a legitimate and abiding interest in their student's progress, especially in understanding when he or she may be failing to meet the Colleges academic and social expectataions.
+In general, we support this philosophy by communicating directly with students about their academic, co-curricular, and social standing.
+At the same time, we recognize that parents and guardians have a legitimate and abiding interest in their student's progress, especially in understanding when he or she may be failing to meet the College’s academic and social expectations.

-Federal law protects the confidentiality of student records and specifies those limited situations in which information from educational records may be given out without a student's prior consent.
-The law permits Kenyon College, at its discretion, to disclose information without a student's consent to parents or guardians of a dependent student.
-Kenyon regards its students as responsible adults, however, capable of managing their own lives and seeking guidance when necessary.
-Thus Kenyon's policy is that disclosure of information to parents except in "extraordinary circumstances" is limited to information concerning a student's official status respecting the College.
+Federal law protects the confidentiality of student records and specifies those limited situations in which information from educational records may be given out without a student's prior and explicit consent.
+More information about those situations can be found online in the Course Catalog.
+The law permits Kenyon, at its discretion, to disclose information without a student's consent to parents or guardians of a tax-dependent student.